 A description of transactions with related party transactions (specifically compensation expenses paid to key management personnel, including directors, whom are considered related parties under IFRS) can be found under "Related Party Transactions" in the MD&A for the year ended April 30, 2015.
-As at October 31, 2015, the transactions with related parties have not changed significantly from these descriptions.
+As at January 31, 2016, the transactions with related parties have not changed significantly from these descriptions with the exception of a letter of understanding entered into during the quarter between the Company and Resverlogix in connection with a proposed royalty arrangement related to Zenith's intellectual property and payments made pursuant thereto, and the repayment and issuance of certain promissory notes.